Dubai Sustainable City

 Dubai Sustainable City Construction Updates

-The second phase is under construction and will include a school, a mosque, a science museum, a hotel, a country club and a mall.
+The second phase includes a school and a mosque, which are completed, as well as a science museum, a hotel, a country club and a mall which are under construction.

 Dubai Sustainable City Communities